Shopify/sewing-kit-next/packages/core/src/config/README.md

 import {createService} from '@sewing-kit/core';

 export default createWebApp((app) => {
-  // tell sewing-kit the entry into the server app.entry('./server');
+  // tell loom the entry into the server app.entry('./server');
 });
 ```